 What are the top oil and gas automation companies?

 Rockwell Automation, Emerson, Siemens, Schneider Electric, and ABB lead the broader industrial side.
 Inductive Automation (Ignition) leads the SCADA software side.
 AutoSol, Kimray, Lufkin, and Weatherford are common oilfield-specific names.
-TinyPumper and GreaseBook lead the operational data capture layer for small operators and contract pumpers.
+TinyPumper is the SCADA alternative for conventional wells, and GreaseBook is the pumper-app and production-dashboard layer that sits on top of any of the above.

 How do I choose an oil and gas automation company?